 Bio

-I completed my Ph.D. at Princeton University, working with Lindy McBride on the evolution of a man-biting mosquito, Culex pipiens.
-I spearheaded PipPop, the Culex pipiens population genomics project, collaborating with 200+ amazing mosquito researchers worldwide to uncover the enigmatic origin of the "London Underground mosquito".
+I completed my Ph.D. at Princeton University, working with Lindy McBride on the evolution of a human-biting mosquito, Culex pipiens.
+I spearheaded the Culex pipiens population genomics project (nicknamed PipPop), collaborating with 200+ amazing mosquito researchers worldwide to uncover the enigmatic origin of the "London Underground mosquito".

 I earned my Master's at Columbia University where I truly fell in love with evolutionary biology and genomics.
-My thesis investigated the genomic basis of behavioral variation in a social burying beetle under the supervision of Dustin Rubenstein and Sheng-Feng Shen.
-I was also fortunate enough to be in the lab of Molly Przeworski, working with Molly Schumer (now at Stanford) and Zack Baker to study the evolution of recombination across vertebrates.
+I worked with Dustin Rubenstein and Sheng-Feng Shen for my MA thesis on adaptive behavioral variation in a burying beetle.
+I was also fortunate enough to be in the lab of Molly Przeworski, working with Molly Schumer (now at Stanford) and Zack Baker to study the evolution of recombination hotspots.

 I spent most of my youth chasing soccer balls, savoring ramen, and playing Nintendo games.
 Since moving to NYC for grad school, I've found a new passion for beautiful jazz and flavorful coffee.